A wide range of symptoms can indicate poor circulation. These symptoms can affect a person's quality of life and may even cause severe complications.

 Poor circulation causes existing varicose veins to become visible.

 Varicose veins make it harder for blood to return to the heart.
-They can also lead to symptoms, such as:
+They can also lead to

 - heaviness in the legs